smaurice101/readthedocs/docs/source/tmlbuilds.rst

     To connect to the appropriate system you MUST use the REST API DAG (Step 3b) and make the necessary configuration changes in the JSON below:

-    1. set the "active_system" to the approapriate systm
+    1. set the "active_system" to the appropriate system

     2. set "polling_interval_seconds": 1.0,